 One Standard Agreement package (Std.
-213) with attached exhibits and four (4) single Std.
-213s will be sent to the multicounty EMS agency for review, approval, and signature.
-The four (4) copies returned to EMSA must have original signatures.
-Stamped replicas of signatures are not acceptable as original signatures.
-When the contract has been signed, the one (1) standard agreement package along with the four (4) single Std.
-213s must be returned to EMSA for signature.
+213) with attached exhibits will be sent to the multicounty EMS agency for review, approval, and signature.
+The Standard Agreement package (Std.
+213) returned to EMSA must signatures which may be an electronic signature.
 Proof of acceptance of funds (i.e., resolution, order, motion, or ordinance of the local governing body) must be sent along with the signed originals of the contract.